 The Pullman is well equipped to experience all of this, with a decor to suit its bohemian surroundings.
 Prices start around 285RM per night and rooms can be booked directly through their website.

 If you want to see the old town of Kuala Lumpur in the day, but party hard at night, then Reggae Mansion KL is for you.
 Another hotel with both private rooms and shared dormitories, it may also suit many travellers.
 Be warned though, this place is anything but quiet.

 This loud party hotel is typifyied by its famous rooftop bar, offering views over Petronas Twin Towers, KL Tower and the city’s skyline beyond.
 Bring your dancing shoes!
-Prices start around 35RM per night for dorms and they can be booked directly through their website.
+Prices start around 35RM per night for dorms.

 Ascott Central – Brickfields

 Affectionately known as “Little India” – Brickfields is famous for Indian banana leaf food and colourful Indian shops selling allsorts.
 It is also home to KL Sentral, the main train station in Kuala Lumpur.